Backgrounder on Emergency Preparedness at Nuclear Power Plants

 The nuclear power reactor's emergency plans are periodically updated and are designed to be flexible to identify, evaluate and react to the wide spectrum of emergency conditions.
 The NRC recognized how the terrorism threat affects emergency planning when it issued orders and guidance to nuclear power plants after September 2001.
 These orders and guidance include interim measures dealing with how increased security affects implementation of emergency plans.
 Nuclear industry groups and federal, state, and local government agencies assisted in the prompt implementation of these measures and participated in drills and exercises to test these new planning elements.
 The NRC has reviewed licensees' commitments to address these requirements and verified the implementation through inspections to ensure public health and safety.

 Detailed information about emergency preparedness is contained in NRC regulations, specifically Appendix E to Part 50 of Title 10 in the Code of Federal Regulations and in NUREG-0654 (FEMA-REP-1), a joint publication of the NRC and FEMA published in November 1980, entitled "Criteria for Preparation and Evaluation of Radiological Emergency Response Plans and Preparedness in Support of Nuclear Power Plants."
-These documents along with additional information on the NRC's Emergency Preparedness and Response programs is available on the NRC website at: http://www.nrc.gov/about-nrc/emerg-preparedness.html.
+These documents along with additional information are available on the NRC's Emergency Preparedness and Response Programs page.

 |Figure 1 – "Keyhole" covering 2-mile radius and downwind sectors|